Catalog of services

 }

 But what if you want to dynamicaly generate the option?
-For this you can use the overwriteListEnumWith x-onyxia option.
-For example if you need to let the user select one of the groups he belongs to you can write:
+For this you can use the overwriteListEnumWith x-onyxia option.\

 "type": "string",